Ryllari/machine-webcrawler/README.md

 `--save_json`: crawler the data and save the results into json file

+`--save_csv`: crawler the data and save the results into csv file

 1. If you want crawler the data and print, run:
 	```
 	$ python run.py --print